Microsoft/ATADocs.pt-br/ATADocs/ata-update-1.5-migration-guide.md

 1. Exclua todas as versões anteriores do pacote do Gateway do ATA baixado anteriormente.

 2. No computador do Gateway do ATA, abra um navegador e digite o endereço IP configurado no Centro do ATA para o Console do ATA.
-Quando o Console do ATA for aberto, clique no ícone de configurações e selecione **Configuração**.
+Quando o console do ATA for aberto, clique no ícone de configurações e selecione **configuração**.

     ![Ícone Definições de configuração](media/ATA-config-icon.png)

-3. Na guia **Gateways do ATA**, clique em **Baixar Instalação do Gateway do ATA**.
+3. Na guia **gateways do ATA** , clique em **baixar a instalação do gateway do ATA**.

 4. Salve o pacote localmente.